outsidedav/swift/backend/serverless.md

 In a purely serverless model, the client often takes on extra responsibilities because of the inability to store the user state.
 Authorization is handled by the client and the {{site.data.keyword.appid_short_notm}} identity provider service.

-While serverless architectures aren't always ideal, they can provide profound benefits under the right team and usage conditions.
+While serverless architectures aren't always ideal, they can provide profound benefits under the correct team and usage conditions.
 Check out some specific examples to learn about a few of the most common [use cases](#use_cases).

 ## Serverless benefits
 {: #benefits-serverless}